“Inspiring – Nuturing – Caring”

-- The Class teachers will share your child’s progress, attainment and next steps targets 5 times over an academic year.
+- The class teachers will share your child’s progress, attainment and next steps targets 5 times over an academic year.

-- This includes 2 Consultation Evenings during the autumn and spring terms, 2 interims reports at the end of the autumn and spring terms and an annual report at the end of the summer term.
+- This includes 2 Consultation days during the autumn and spring terms, 2 interims reports at the end of the autumn and spring terms and an annual report at the end of the summer term.

 - Parents are involved in the process of Individual Support and Success Plans, reviewing progress and discussing future targets on a regular basis (minimum –termly)

 - Parents and the class teacher may request a meeting at any time during the year to discuss any aspect of the child’s progress and school life.

 - Parents are invited into school to join in specific class activities and celebrations of their achievements.

 - How does the school support transition?